WHAT DOES BONE DENSITY TESTING DO AND WHY IS IT IMPORTANT?

 If your doctor recommends a follow-up DXA (usually two years or more between studies), try to have the follow-up study done at the same facility as the first one.
 There are different models of DXA instruments, and the bone density measurements are easier to compare if they have been taken on the same model.

-Quantitative computerized tomography — This is a type of CT that provides accurate measures of bone density in the spine.
+Quantitative computerized tomography — This is a type of computed tomography (CT) that provides accurate measures of bone density in the spine.
 Although this test may be an alternative to DXA, it is seldom used because it is expensive and requires a higher radiation dose.

 Ultrasonography — Ultrasound can be used to measure the bone density of the heel.
 This may be useful to determine a person's fracture risk.
 However, it is used less frequently than DXA because there are no guidelines that use ultrasound measurements to diagnose osteoporosis or predict fracture risk.
 In areas that do not have access to DXA, ultrasound is an acceptable way to measure bone density.